Meet an Advisor

-Smart charitable giving can reduce the impact of these changes and also meet critical needs within the Bay Area community we treasure.
+Smart charitable giving can help with critical year-end tax planning needs or extraordinary liquidity events, and also meet critical needs within the Bay Area community we treasure.

-As a donor and professional advisor partner to The San Francisco Foundation, it is my privilege to highlight below some of the ways TSFF can partner with you and your clients as they design their charitable giving plans for 2013.
+As a donor and professional advisor partner to The San Francisco Foundation, it is my privilege to highlight below some of the ways TSFF can partner with you and your clients as they design their charitable giving plans.
 We encourage donors to work with their professional advisors to determine the specific application of these ideas to their particular tax situation.